aaron13100/404solution/readme.txt

 === 404 Redirected ===
-Contributors: rrolfe
+Contributors: rrolfe, thememix
 Donate link: http://www.weberz.com/
 Tags: 404, page not found, redirect, 301, 302, permanent redirect, temporary redirect, error Requires at least: 3.1
-Tested up to: 3.4.1
+Tested up to: 4.5.1
-Stable tag: 1.3.2
+Stable tag: 2.0.0

 Creates automatic redirects for 404 traffic and page suggestions when matches are not found providing better service to your web visitors.